evkx/evkx.github.io/content/models/porsche/taycan/taycan_turbo_gt/_index.md

 ## Drivetrain

-Porsche Taycan Turbo GT has an all-wheel drive system supported by two motors, one on each axle.
+Porsche Taycan Turbo GT features an all-wheel drive system powered by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).